 (i) delivered personally by hand or by courier, (ii) sent by facsimile, (iii) sent by electronic mail or (iv) otherwise given by electronic transmission, it shall be delivered, sent or otherwise directed to each director, as applicable, at least 24 hours before the time of the holding of the meeting.
-If the notice is sent by United States mail, it shall be deposited in the United States mail at least four days before the time of the holding of the meeting.
+If the notice is sent by United States mail, it shall be delivered to the director in lieu of the meeting.
 Any oral notice of the time and place of the meeting may be communicated to the director in lieu of written notice if such oral notice is given in person or by telephone at least 24 hours before the time of the holding of the special meeting.
 The notice need not specify the place of the meeting (if the meeting is to be held at the corporation's principal executive office) nor the purpose of the meeting, unless required by statute.